What can I do when I face injustice?

 B- God’s love is boundless

-C- God’s care for my loved ones and I is beyond my understanding.
+C- God’s care for my loved ones and me is beyond my understanding.

 Can you get to Z?
 Here’s a link to print out a praise list to begin your day.